 Evidence can be collected by a Sexual Assault Nurse Examiner (SANE) following a sexual assault up to four days after the assault has occurred.
 To preserve evidence, avoid bathing, douching, or changing your clothes.

-For after hours care or if choose to go off-campus you can receive services from a SANE or physician at a local hospital.
+For care after hours you can receive services from a SANE or physician at a local hospital.
 A hospital advocate from STAR (383-RAPE) will provide hospital accompaniment and support to you through the exam.
 To preserve evidence, avoid bathing, douching, or changing your clothes.

 You have the option of filing a police report with LSUPD if the assault occurred on campus.
 Assaults that occur off campus can be reported to the police department serving the area where the assault occurred.
 Even though police logs are public records, your name can be withheld to maintain your privacy.

 If the perpetrator of the assault is a LSU student, you have the option of filing a complaint with the Office of Student Advocacy and Accountability for violation of the University Sexual Misconduct Policy so they can offer support services and begin a Title IX investigation.
 It helps to have already filed a report with the police, but it is not absolutely necessary.
-You can choose to meet with the C.A.R.E (Communicate, Assess, Refer, Educate) Manager to discuss your case; however, the University cannot move forward with an investigation without an official complaint on file.
+The University cannot move forward with an investigation without an official complaint on file.
 Although they will try to keep information private, this is not a confidential reporting option.

-You may contact Susan Bareis, Health Promotion Coordinator with the Student Health Center at 225.578.6521 • firstname.lastname@example.org
+You may contact Susan Bareis, Assistant Director of Wellness at the Student Health Center at 225.578.6521 • firstname.lastname@example.org